Older Alaskans Program

 Program eligibility guidelines:

-* Financial resources are not a consideration for eligibility, and as always, your donations to the program is much appreciated!
+Financial resources are not a consideration for eligibility.
+As always, your donations to the program are much appreciated!

 Public meal sites are located at: